 If you preach your values, company mission or include your strategic business objectives, make sure you demonstrate them in your response.
-For example, if you claim to be customer-centric, then ensure you demonstrate this in your response so the customer can clearly see how you are customer-centric.
+For example, if you claim to be customer-centric, then ensure you confirm this in your response so that your customer can see how you are customer-centric.
 Words are not enough.

 10. Validate, validate, validate

-Ensure all figures are checked, grammar and spelling are proof-read, and repetition is avoided.
+Ensure all figures get checked, grammar and spelling get proofread, and repetition gets avoided.
 Always use more than one pair of eyes to check your work!

 Writing a good tender response isn’t rocket science, it merely involves identifying what the customer is asking for, highlighting your unique selling points and core capabilities, communicating your ideas clearly and effectively, and including real-world examples to demonstrate your points.

 Take advantage of every opportunity to practice writing tender responses, this will help you identify weaknesses in your response, and perhaps even gaps in your service offering.
 Over time, the process of writing tender responses will be the easy part of growing your business.